Fiodin/nextcloudwithooindocker/README.md

 # nextcloud with OnlyOffice in Docker
 ## Only Office
-For quite some time there has been a built-in community server of OnlyOffice for processing office documents.
+For quite some time there has been a built-in community server of OnlyOffice, OO, for processing office documents.
 It doesn't work properly and is also a bit sluggish.
 Therefore I have created some workaraounds, which will be discussed at the end.
 To make things stop, I installed an independent server via *Docker*, where I also encountered some problems, which will be mentioned in the following chapter.

 During the research and through comments from commentators two different ways to install the Docker server were approached:
 - Docker Server, which is directly accessible from the net and therefore a port in the router has to be released.
 However, no further LE certificate needs to be created here.